SebastianKaiser/SKVoronoi/README.md

 # SKVoronoi
 Voronoi regions in Javascript

-Thrying to get a grip on fortune's algorithm
+Trying to get a grip on fortune's algorithm